experimentarium/times/docs/part-2/03-parameters.md

 ### Overview of user input parameters

-A list of all user input parameters is given in Table 13.
+A list of all user input parameters (except for those specific to the TIMES-MACRO variants) is given in Table 13.
+For the MACRO input parameters, the reader is advised to consult the separate documentation.
 In order to facilitate the recognition by the user of to which part of the model a parameter relates the following naming conventions apply to the prefixes of the parameters (Table 11).

   --------------------- -------------------------------------------------
   **Prefix**            **Related model component**